sup3p/JokerHub/README.md

 Gambit uses a Food pool to know what jokers are food jokers, the same pool system used by Paperback and Maximus.
 To add your own jokers to this pool, you can simply add `pools = { Food = true }` to your joker's definition.

 ## Amamiya
 A helper function is provided to assist in adding new effects to Amamiya, `JHUB.add_amamiya_effect(new_boss_key, new_vars, new_effect)`.
-You can call this function when loading your mod to add a new effect.
+You can call this function when loading your mod to add a new effect, assuming your mod loads after JokerHub.
 ### new_boss_key
 The simplest argument, `new_boss_key` is simply the key of the boss blind as a string.
 ### new_vars